Tuskegee Airmen: Legacy and honors

 The Tuskegee Airmen Memorial was erected at Walterboro Army Airfield, South Carolina, in honor of the Tuskegee Airmen, their instructors, and ground support personnel who trained at the Walterboro Army Airfield during World War II.
 In the 2010 Rose Parade, the city of West Covina, California paid tribute to the "service and commitment of the Tuskegee Airmen" with a float, entitled "Tuskegee Airmen—A Cut Above", which featured a large bald eagle, two replica World War II "Redtail" fighter aircraft and historical images of some of the airmen who served.
 The float won the mayor's trophy as the most outstanding city entry—national or international.

 In June 1998, the Ohio Army and Air National Guard opened a jointly operated dining hall.
-They dedicated the new dining facility called the "Red Tail Dining Facility" to the Tuskegee Airmen.
+They dedicated the new "Red Tail Dining Facility" to the Tuskegee Airmen.
 The facility is operated at the Rickenbacker ANG base outside of Columbus Ohio.

 In 2008, the Tuskegee Airmen were inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 In January 2012, MTA Regional Bus Operations officially changed the name of its 100th Street depot in New York City to the Tuskegee Airmen Depot.
 In 2012, George Lucas produced Red Tails, a film based on the experiences of the Tuskegee Airmen.

 In November 2013, the New York City Council voted to permanently rename South Road in Jamaica, Queens to Tuskegee Airmen Way.
 The change took effect on November 14.

 In 2012, Aldine Independent School District in Harris County, Texas named Benjamin O. Davis High School in honor of Benjamin O. Davis Jr.

 On February 6, 2014, a 17-mile section of I-80 between Vacaville, CA and Davis, CA, near Travis Air Force Base, was named the "Tuskegee Airman Memorial Highway".

 In December 2014, Interstate 75 in Michigan was named the "Tuskegee Airmen Memorial Highway".

 On 16 September 2019, the USAF officially named the winning T-X program aircraft the "T-7A Red Hawk" as a tribute to the Tuskegee Airmen, who painted their airplanes' tails red, and to the Curtiss P-40 Warhawk, one of the aircraft flown by the Tuskegee Airmen.

 On 2 February 2020, McGee brought out the commemorative coin for the Super Bowl coin flip.

 In 2021, the United States Mint issued an America the Beautiful quarter commemorating the Tuskegee Airmen National Historic Site.
 The coin depicts a Tuskegee Airman suiting up with two P-51 Mustangs flying overhead and the motto "They fought two wars".